fitzsim/cl-starter-script/README.md

 * Loadable in a REPL.

-* SBCL support, so far.
+* SBCL and CLISP* support, so far.

 * Self-contained within the checkout directory.